interactions-py/interactions.py/docs/src/Guides/10 Events.md

 Then, you can specify it in your bot just like the other intents.
 If you encounter any errors during this process, [referring to the intents page on Discord's documentation](https://discord.com/developers/docs/topics/gateway#gateway-intents) may help.

 !!! danger
-    `Intents.ALL` is a shortcut provided by interactions.py to enable *every single intents, including privileged intents.* This is very useful while testing bots, **but this shortcut is an incredibly bad idea to use when actually running your bots for use.** As well as adding more strain on the bot (as discussed earlier with normal intents), this is just a bad idea privacy wise: your bot likely does not need to know that much data.
+    `Intents.ALL` is a shortcut provided by interactions.py to enable *every single intent, including privileged intents.* This is very useful while testing bots, **but this shortcut is an incredibly bad idea to use when actually running your bots for use.** As well as adding more strain on the bot (as discussed earlier with normal intents), this is just a bad idea privacy wise: your bot likely does not need to know that much data.

 For more information, please visit the API reference about Intents [at this page](/interactions.py/API Reference/API Reference/models/Discord/enums/#interactions.models.discord.enums.Intents).